PolymerLabs/arcs/runtime/strategies.md

 The planner applies these strategies to produce resolved recipes to be instantiated in the Arc.

 ## InitPopulation
-Loads recipes from arc’s context recipes.<br/>
+Loads recipes from arc's recipe index.
+If contextual planning is requested, only recipes that match handles or slots of the active recipe are returned.<br/>
 [init-population.js](https://github.com/PolymerLabs/arcs/blob/master/runtime/strategies/init-population.js)

 ## ConvertConstraintsToConnections